AI Exam

 Presenting Symptoms

-- Character: Typically described as retrosternal, crushing, squeezing, or pressure-like.
+- Character: Typically retrosternal, crushing, squeezing, or pressure-like

-- Radiation: May radiate to the neck, jaw, shoulders, left arm, or upper abdomen.
+- Radiation: May extend to the neck, jaw, shoulders, left arm, or upper abdomen

-- Aggravating/Relieving Factors: Pain may persist despite rest or nitroglycerin use.
+- Aggravating/Relieving Factors: Often persists despite rest or nitroglycerin

-- Nausea and vomiting, especially in inferior wall MI due to vagal stimulation.
+- Nausea and vomiting, particularly in inferior MI due to vagal stimulation

-- Shortness of breath due to left ventricular dysfunction or pulmonary congestion.
+- Shortness of breath from left ventricular dysfunction or pulmonary congestion

-- Lightheadedness, syncope, or fatigue, often indicative of poor perfusion.
+- Lightheadedness, syncope, or fatigue reflecting poor perfusion

 Atypical Presentations

-- Symptoms may include fatigue, dyspnea, or palpitations rather than chest pain.
+- May present with fatigue, dyspnoea, or palpitations rather than chest pain

 Prodromal Symptoms

-- Patients may report fatigue, malaise, or intermittent chest discomfort in the days or hours preceding the acute event.
+- Patients may experience fatigue, malaise, or intermittent chest discomfort in the hours or days before MI

 Circadian Variation

-- MI incidence peaks in the early morning hours.
+- MI incidence peaks in early morning hours

-- Likely linked to increased sympathetic tone, morning surges in blood pressure and heart rate, and heightened coagulability.
+- Related to morning increases in sympathetic tone, blood pressure, heart rate, and coagulability

 Risk Factor Assessment

-- Previous episodes of chest discomfort or coronary artery disease.
+- Prior chest discomfort or coronary artery disease

 Risk Assessment Tools in MI